CS-Track-Code/analytics-workbench/README.md

 # Analytics Workbench

-Includes Frontend, Middleware and Backends for a Webbased Application to analyse Citizen Science projects.
+Includes Frontend, Middleware and Backends for a web-based application to analyse Citizen Science projects.

 Tips and Tricks on how to set up:
 - Every part has to be started individually (most cases by running wsgi.py) and some require additional setup work